pandas-dev/pandas/doc/source/io.rst

    df = read_csv('tmp.csv', header=None, parse_dates=date_spec)
    df

+It is important to remember that if multiple text columns are to be parsed into a single date column, then a new column is prepended to the data.
+The `index_col` specification is based off of this new set of columns rather than the original data columns:

+.. ipython:: python

+   date_spec = {'nominal': [1, 2], 'actual': [1, 3]}
+   df = read_csv('tmp.csv', header=None, parse_dates=date_spec,
+                 index_col=0) #index is the nominal column df

 Date Parsing Functions
 ~~~~~~~~~~~~~~~~~~~~~~
 Finally, the parser allows you can specify a custom ``date_parser`` function to